ss3rg3/logsequence/docs/cookbook.md

 # Logback Appender

-- Create a simple appender

-- Note that the logs are a simple `public static List<String>`, so you can access them via `LogSequenceAppender.logs`
+- Create a simple appender.
+Note that the logs are a simple `public static List<String>`, so you can access them via `LogSequenceAppender.logs`

   ```java
   public class LogSequenceAppender extends AppenderBase<ILoggingEvent> {